NagashreeBK98/herdtrack-azure-data-engineering/README.md

 ### Enterprise End-to-End Data Engineering & Power BI Analytics Platform for Smart Cattle Farming

 ---
+## 🏗️ Architecture Overview
+The solution follows a modern **Bronze–Silver–Gold** data architecture on Microsoft Azure.

+Detailed architecture diagrams are available in the `architecture/` directory.

+---

 ## 📌 Executive Overview
 HerdTrack NextGen Analytics is a cloud-native analytics platform that transforms traditional cattle farming into a **proactive, data-driven operation**.